jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 *Accuracy by digit position across different dataset sizes*

-The most important takeaway wasn't about the model architecture, but rather the critical importance of data: its quantity, quality, and distribution.
-This was proven conclusively when expanding the dataset pushed complete time accuracy from 30% to over 75% - a massive improvement that validates the data-first approach.
+The most important takeaway wasn't the model architecture but the critical importance of data: its quantity, quality, and distribution.
+Expanding the dataset proved this conclusively, increasing complete-time accuracy from 30% to over 75%—a massive improvement that validates the data-first approach.

 ## The Plot Twist: Tesseract Actually Works!

-After spending a coupld days building a custom CNN architecture and training it on over 1,300 images, I made a surprising discovery.
+After spending a couple days building a custom CNN architecture and training it on over 1,300 images, I made a surprising discovery.
 Running the same cropped timer images through Tesseract OCR with the right configuration actually works remarkably well:

 ```
 % python test_tesserect.py 2.png